 - Monthly Report.
-Track blog stats and compile income report.
-Post in the mastermind group to review and discuss.
+Track blog stats and compile income reports.

 - Planning.
 Review main goal(s) for the month.
 Plan out my Editorial Calendar and remind guest bloggers of due dates.
 Review what products will be created and launched this month.